EDBE/MUSI-8903-Assignment2/README.md

 3, Design and implement an LFO class to work with the fractional delay line above.

-The LFO was implemented by using 'sin' function which is from the <math.h>
+The LFO was implemented by using 'sin' function which is from the 'math.h'

 4, Implement main command line function